-adjuster (2) by 10 clicks;
+adjuster (2) by 2 turns.

-Spring preload: 23 mm.
+Spring preload: 20 mm.

 The two nuts (3) on the upper part of the shock absorber serve to adjust the preload on the external spring.
 To change spring preload, slacken off the upper lock nut.
-Then tighten or loosen the lower nut to increase or decrease spring preload as required.
+Then TIGHTEN or LOOSEN the lower nut to INCREASE or DECREASE spring preload as required.